 Death Capital in the Public Service

-Verified 28 July 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Verified 01 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 The death capital is a financial assistance granted, under certain conditions, at the death of a public official in active employment, to persons who were his dependants.
 We present you the information to know according to whether the public official who dies is a civil servant or contract and according to his public service of belonging (State - FPE, territorial - FPT, hospital - FPH).